TOP COACHES AND SPEAKERS

 Delon-Armitage-Toulon-stage-rugby

-Born in Trinidad-and-Tobago, Delon started playing rugby aged 8 at Richmond before moving to France, where he played for Racing Rugby Club de Nice and also played for the France Under 16s.
-He then joined London Irish in England, where he remained from 2002 to 2012, before moving to Rugby Club Toulonnais until 2016.
-From 2016 to 2019 he continued his career at LOU.
-Delon plays as a full-back or winger.
-In addition he has been selected 26 times to play for England, and he participated in the 2011 World Cup in New Zealand.
+Born in Trinidad and Tobago, Delon began playing rugby at the age of 8 in Richmond before moving to France, where he played for Racing Rugby Club de Nice and the French U16s.
+He then joined English club London Irish, where he stayed from 2002 to 2012, before joining Rugby Club Toulonnais until 2016.
+From 2016 to 2019, he will extend his career with the LOU.
+Delon plays at full-back or wing.
+He has 26 caps for England, including the 2011 World Cup in New Zealand.

 GURTHRÖ STEENKAMP

-Prop forward who played for South Africa 53 times.
-He has played for the Bulls, Stade Toulousain and Stade Français.
-Winner of the Currie Cup and three Super Rugby cups, and champion of France in 2012.
-World Champion in 2007, today he is the scrum coach at Stade Rochelais and double winner of the Champions Cup.
+A 53-time South African international prop, he has played for the Bulls, Stade Toulousain and Stade Français.
+Winner of the Currie Cup and three Super Rugby titles, he was French champion in 2012.
+World Champion in 2007, he is now in charge of the scrum at Stade Rochelais and a two-time Champions Cup winner.

 SÉBASTIEN TILLOUS-BORDE